CuongPhi/peerjs-python/README.md

 - *HTTP Proxy* over WebRTC data channel.
 It allows PeerJS browser clients to make remote REST requests over WebRTC to a local REST API running behind a firewall.
 - *Plug-and-play* functionality that allows seamless Airdrop-like pairing between peers running on the same local network.
+- *A peer* can create a P2P media stream connection to a remote peer

 See Ambianic UI [PNP module](https://github.com/ambianic/ambianic-ui/blob/master/src/store/pnp.js) for a real-world example how PeerJS Python is used with PnP and HTTP Proxy.